exasim-project/NeoFOAM/doc/installation.rst

       cd NeoFOAM

-NeoFOAM uses Cmake to build, thus the standard Cmake procedure should work, however, we recommend using one of the provided Cmake presets detailed below.
+NeoFOAM uses Cmake to build, thus the standard Cmake procedure should work, however, we recommend using one of the provided Cmake presets detailed below `below <Building with Cmake Presets>`_.
 From a build directory, you can execute:

    .. code-block:: bash